 Given its middle-of-the-week position, it might attract fewer consumers as they spend a lot of time at work or studying.
-Less demand requires lower prices to be paid for a product or service in order to ensure that it is purchased.
+Less demand requires lower prices to be paid for a product or service to ensure that it is purchased.

 This is the day when the ticket-selling offices of venues, theaters, stadiums, and airlines for up-and-coming events and flights may put out more tickets.
 Competition can also be occasioned by the arrival of stocks, which brings down the prices of products in the short run.